 Great Service: Does Your Community Association Management Team Have What It Takes?

 Does Your Community Association Manager Have the Right Support?Even the best community association managers can’t know or do everything!
 The right support is critical for a manager to succeed in delivering the exceptional service your board and residents expect and deserve.
-According to Heather Peters, business development manager at FirstService Residential, “Good managers are only as effective as the support they have.”
+According to Heather Peters, business development director at FirstService Residential, “Good managers are only as effective as the support they have.”
 That support should include:

 - Assistance from accounting, purchasing, vendor relations and financial services specialists

 - Involvement of human resources professionals for all personnel matters and to ensure that you get the right level of on-site staffing